Garage Phone - Day Manager – 412-560-7290

 Day Rate - Monday thru Friday, 6:00 a.m. to 3:59 p.m.

 Night Rate Charges: Saturday and Sunday all day

 The garage with the "T" connection serves those individuals who frequent the cultural district and sports events on the North Shore, home of the Pirates - PNC Park and the Steelers and the Pittsburgh Panthers - Heinz Field.
-You are able to ride the "T" to the Wood Street Station which is in the heart of the cultural district and but a short walk to other venues and PNC Park and Heinz Field across the Roberto Clemente Bridge (6th Street Bridge).

 The Eliza Furnace Trail has been extended as it meanders along the south end of the facility adjacent to the Parkway East.
 To enhance the trail a bike, inline skating rental and refreshment station has been developed and is operational.
 A plaza with drinking water and a small courtyard runs parallel to and between the garage and the Port Authority Transit Bridge as well.

 We would also like to welcome our new neighbors, the students from the Art Institute of Pittsburgh who occupy the dorms directly across the street from the garage.